epfl-ada/ada-2023-project-datababes/README.md

 ## Research Questions
-What beer style and what characteristics would the ideal beer for US consumers have for each month of the year?
+What would be the ideal beer for the US consumer depending on the month?

+To answer this question we are going to look at different aspects:

-📌 How does the location of the different breweries producing a beer of a certain popular beer style influence the ratings?
+📌 How does the location of the different breweries affect the ratings?

 🌀🌿💘🔥 & 📖 Rate reviews and keywords appearing in them by combining sentiment and dictionary analysis.
 What keywords are carry the most positive sentiment?
 What keywords are used in a negative way?
 This analysis can give an indication of what emotions a beer should evoke.